Blog

 9. Subsidiary Rights

-Determining how you will allocate subsidiary rights is a strategic and commercial decision.
-Tip: Retain as many subsidiary rights when signing as possible.
-You can always grant these additional rights to the publisher at a later date (and for a larger advance hopefully!).
+Tip: Try to retain as many subsidiary rights as possible (within reason!).
+You can always negotiate and grant these additional rights to the publisher at a later date.

 10. Creative Control and Approvals